adpunt/pk_project/README.md

 ValueError: could not broadcast input array from shape (3,3) into shape (3,)
 ```

-The sizes of the arrays mentioned in the error message vary with different inputs, however with every combination of model/protocol I tried I ended up with the same error.
+Every combination of model/protocol I tried I ended up with the same error.
 I even tried using the exact combination used in the original `protocol.py` file, and I ended up getting the same thing.
 I suspect there's something wrong with my environment, however I don't know.
 I decided to spend my remaining time cleaning the code, keeping good documentation, and writing unit tests as opposed to debugging.
 As such, I do not have any solutions to graph.

+Another issue I'm having is replicating tests in Github Actions.
+I can run `unittests` and `pytest` perfectly well on my local device, but I seem to be running into issues using Github Actions.
+I suspect I don't have everything set up the way it should be, because the errors I get always seem to relate to missing packages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>